open-zaak/open-zaak/docs/introduction/open-source/public_code.md

 Requirement | meets | links and notes
 -----|-----|-----
-All code and documentation MUST be in English. |  | [manual in Dutch](https://open-zaak.readthedocs.io/en/latest/manual/index.html)
+All codebase documentation MUST be in English. |  | [manual in Dutch](https://open-zaak.readthedocs.io/en/latest/manual/index.html)
+All code MUST be in English, except where policy is machine interpreted as code. |  |
 Any translation MUST be up to date with the English version and vice versa. | | TODO: add translations of user-facing texts (NL -> EN) (makemessages)
-There SHOULD be no acronyms, abbreviations, puns or legal/domain specific terms in the codebase without an explanation preceding it or a link to an explanation. | |Domain specific Dutch terms could be in a glossary which is also translated in English.
+There SHOULD be no acronyms, abbreviations, puns or legal/non-English/domain specific terms in the codebase without an explanation preceding it or a link to an explanation. | |Domain specific Dutch terms could be in a glossary which is also translated in English.
-The name of the project or codebase SHOULD be descriptive and free from acronyms, abbreviations, puns or branding. | yes |
+The name of the codebase SHOULD be descriptive and free from acronyms, abbreviations, puns or organizational branding. | yes |
-Documentation SHOULD aim for a lower secondary education reading level, as recommended by the Web Content Accessibility Guidelines 2. | | Would be good to get an evaluation of this prior to investing in translation.
+Documentation SHOULD aim for a lower secondary education reading level, as recommended by the [Web Content Accessibility Guidelines 2](https://www.w3.org/WAI/WCAG21/quickref/?showtechniques=315#readable). | | Would be good to get an evaluation of this prior to investing in translation.
 Any code, documentation and tests MAY have a translation. |

 ## [Use open standards](https://standard.publiccode.net/criteria/open-standards.html)